 Using Pressure Sensors to Improve Unmanned Aerial Vehicle (UAV) Speed and Altitude

-UAVs, more commonly known as drones, are aircraft without a human pilot on board and are part of a more sophisticated unmanned aircraft system (UAS) that also incorporates a ground-based controller and a communication method for the controller to interface with the UAV.
+Unmanned aerial vehicles (UAVs), otherwise known as drones, are aircraft that operate without an onboard human pilot.
+They are integral components of a complex unmanned aircraft system (UAS), which includes a ground-based controller and a communication mechanism enabling interaction between the controller and the UAV.

 Using Pressure Sensors to Improve Unmanned Aerial Vehicle (UAV) Speed and Altitude